furiosa-ai/furiosa-models/docs/model_object.md

 # Model object

-In `furiosa-models` project, `Model` is the first class object, and it represents a neural network model.
-This document explains what [`Model`][furiosa.models.types.Model] object offers and their usages.
+In the `furiosa-models` project, the `Model` is the primary class object, representing a neural network model.
+This document elucidates the offerings and uses of the [`Model`][furiosa.models.types.Model] object.

 ## Loading a pre-trained model

-To load a pre-trained neural-network model, you need to call the `Model` object.
+To load a pre-trained neural network model, you need to invoke the `Model` object.
-Since the sizes of pre-trained model weights vary from tens to hundreds megabytes, the model images are not included in Python package.
-First time the model object is called, a pre-trained model will be fetched over the network.
-It takes some time (usually few seconds) depending on models and network conditions.
+As the sizes of pre-trained model weights can range from tens to hundreds of megabytes, the model images are not included in the Python package.
+The first time the model object is called, a pre-trained model will be fetched over the network.
+This process takes some time, typically a few seconds, depending on the models and network conditions.
-Once the model images are fetched, they will be cached on a local disk.
+Once the model images are fetched, they will be cached on your local disk.

 === "Load module"
     ```python